crkn-rcdr/crkn-IIIF-presentation-api/README.md

 ## Development

-The functionality of upload is udes only by CRKN.
+The upload functionality is used only by CRKN, while the data retrieval functionality is open to the public.